Azure/arc_jumpstart_drops/script_automation/arc_endpoint_check/_index.md

   reported but never applied automatically, matching the agent's behavior.
 - **Optional extension endpoint groups**: SQL Server enabled by Azure Arc, Azure Monitor Agent (AMA), Microsoft Defender for Endpoint (MDE), and Windows Admin Center (WAC).
+- **Dynamic endpoint allowlist**: in Public mode the script also queries the `guestnotificationservice` allowlist for the region and validates those endpoints (primary namespaces only).
+Failures here are treated as warnings and never affect the exit code, since this list is auxiliary.
 - **IPv4-first DNS resolution** (Private Link uses A records), avoiding false "public" classification when public AAAA records coexist.
 - A machine-readable **exit code** (`0` = all checks OK, `1` = at least one failure).